evyatarmeged/Raccoon/README.md

 ##### Prerequisites
 Raccoon uses [Nmap](https://github.com/nmap/nmap) to scan ports as well as utilizes some other Nmap scripts and features.
-It is mandatory that you have it installed before running Raccoon.
+It is mandatory that you have it installed before running Raccoon.<br>
+OpenSSL is also used for TLS/SSL scans and should be installed as well.

 ### Usage
 ```